quixio/quix-docs/docs/manage/MLOps.md

 Here are some suggested next steps to find out more about MLOps in Quix:

-* [Platform Quickstart](../get-started/quickstart.md) - get data into Quix and displayed in real time in under 10 minutes.
+* [Quickstart](../get-started/quickstart.md) - get data into Quix and displayed in real time in under 10 minutes.
 * [Building real-time ML pipelines tutorial](../tutorials/train-and-deploy-ml/overview.md) - train and run an ML model in Quix.
 * [Building real-time ML predictions](../tutorials/data-science/overview.md) - use data science and ML to predict bicycle availability in New York.